addania/coding/src/pages/TypeScript.md

 input1: number | string;
 input2: number | string;
 ```
-> You create them on top of your file with word `type` and provide name of your alias  or custom type.
+> you create them on top of your file with word `type` and provide name of your alias  or custom type.
 Please note that `type` is again only available in Typescript.

 ```
 type Combinable = number | string;